heraldgo/heraldd/README.md

 > in order not to introduce extra import in the plugin.
 > So it is OK that the plugin does not import `herald` package,
 > which may reduce the possibility of version inconsistency
-> between plugin and herald daemon.
+> between plugin and Herald Daemon.

 Define a type name for each trigger, which will be used in the configuration.